nickflows/data-science-python/finance-ml/week1-finance-ml.md

 #### Max Drawdown

 + Max Drawdown focuses on the downside risk (instead of the volatility, which measures both upside and downside)
+	+ Risk as the possibility of losing money
-+ Max Drawdown is the maximum
++ Max Drawdown is the maximum loss you could have had.
+Buying at the peak and selling at the bottom over some time period (i.e., bought high; sold low)
++